 Catamarans (Foot passenger only)

-- Split to Bol: Jadrolinija have a year-round daily catamaran service to Bol on the south side of the island.
+- Split to Bol: Jadrolinija has a year-round daily catamaran service to Bol on the south side of the island.
 Taking 55 minutes to get to Bol, this catamaran then sails on to Jelsa on Hvar.

 - Split to Bol: Kapetan Luka have a daily catamaran to Bol that sails on to Makarska, Korcula, Mljet and Dubrovnik.
 This operates from mid-June to mid-September.